 If you want to read more about the design choices we made check this post by our UX designer Tim.

 As explained above we haven’t been able to move all sections of the Yoast SEO meta box to the sidebar yet.
-Some elements, like the snippet and social previews, require some additional development work.
-At the moment we’re, for instance, working on modals to be able to display accurate previews for snippets and social posts directly from the sidebar.
+Some elements, like the social previews, require some additional development work.
+At the moment we’re, for instance, working on modals to be able to display accurate previews social posts directly from the sidebar.

 A sidebar for everyone!